IRONSIDE EDGE WORKS

 My style will, and has continued to develop since my first blade (pictured left).
 But I feel my knives fill a unique niche of being wholly practical, extremely robust Combative edged weapons, designed with a singular purpose, that are also carefully considered artistically and crafted to showcase their natural aesthetics.

-The blades I make are typically shaped from High Carbon steels like O1/Bohler K460.
-Though old fashioned, it has been used for edged weapons for centuries and to some degree I appreciate that it requires more care and maintenance than modern stainless steels.
+The blades I make are typically shaped from simple High Carbon steels like O1/Bohler K460.
+Though old fashioned and “low tech”, steels like these have been used for edged weapons for centuries and to some degree I appreciate that they require more care and maintenance than modern stainless steels.
 These blades will rust if you neglect them, but they age so very well.
-More recently I’ve begun working with exotic Japanese carbon steels like Hitachi Aogami and Shirogami, these super steels produce some of the most exquisite blades available.
+Some of my Masterworks Knives are made from Hitachi Aogami and Shirogami steels.
+These rare Japanese steels are modern and high tech but still carry a tradition in them.
+They are as close as we can get to traditional Tamahagane in an off the shelf mill steel.

-While I have always tried to keep my process entirely hands on, but in 2019 demand for my knives has meant its time to embrace certain modern production techniques.
+I have always tried to keep my process entirely hands on, but since 2019 the increased demand for my knives meant that it was time to embrace certain modern production techniques.
 Every single blade is still finished by hand, by human touch, but some more mundane tasks are left to CNC processes.
 Every knife blade however is beveled and ground freehand, polished, etched, assembled by hand, and laboriously sharpened on Japanese water stones.
 While this “low tech” approach has its drawbacks, chiefly being slower, it also produces a more unique piece honed by a human touch.

 This can be seen in my work.
 Each piece is unique.
 Each one has its own characteristics that make it special.
 No knife blade leaves without being felt in the hand, treated with the reverence such a weapon deserves.